pazerW/obsidian-image-uploader/README.md

 This plugin could resize(optional) and upload the image in your clipboard to any image hosting automatically when pasting.

 ## Changelog

+- 0.4.0
+	- Fixed repeated uploads when upload fails.
+	- Changed upload method to queue-based; the queue size is now configurable.
+	- Added "upload all images in the vault" feature.

 - 0.3.2
 	- Add 'Upload All Local Images in This Page' command.
 - 0.3.1